Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 degradation.
 There is always some variance in benchmark results, typically +/- 2% between runs with identical prompts.

+It's worth noting that these results would not capture any changes made to how Sonnet is presented in Anthropic's web chat UI.

 <div class="chart-container" style="position: relative; height:400px; width:100%">
     <canvas id="sonnetPerformanceChart"></canvas>